 Rhythm Changes: Jazz Cultures and European Identities (2010-2013)

-Rhythm Changes is a 3-year research project which examines the inherited traditions and practices of European jazz cultures.
-The project is funded as part of the Humanities in the European Research Area’s (HERA) theme, ‘Cultural Dynamics: Inheritance and Identity’, a joint research programme funded
+Rhythm Changes was a 3-year research project that examined the inherited traditions and practices of European jazz cultures.
+The project was funded as part of the Humanities in the European Research Area’s (HERA 1) theme, ‘Cultural Dynamics: Inheritance and Identity’, a joint research programme funded by 13 national funding agencies to ‘create collaborative, trans-national research opportunities that will derive new insights from humanities research in order to address major social, cultural, and political challenges facing Europe.’

-The first of the project’s two international conferences was a fabulous event at Amsterdam Conservatory in September 2011, with great papers and panels and terrific bands on in the cool Bimhuis.
+The first of the project’s three international conferences was a fabulous event at Amsterdam Conservatory in September 2011, with great papers and panels and terrific bands on in the cool Bimhuis.
 Here is a video piece from canalside in Amsterdam, where I was thinking about future European jazz research.

 The free improvisation movement … a lot of us have been talking about those kinds of musical innovations….
 It seems to me that that’s an area that potentially, that arguably, is a new European sonicity….
 Its music, its culture, its attitudinality, its educative practice–its pedagogy–its stubbornness, and definitely its radical politics.
 There’s one of the futures for jazz research in Europe, and we’ve got to be part of that.
 Free improvisation.